Harvest Wrapping Up In Emerson Area - PembinaValleyOnline.com

-Emerson area farmer Larry Neuman has wrapped up harvest activity on his farm.
+Emerson-area farmer Larry Neumann has wrapped up harvest activity on his farm.

-Neuman finished off his 500 acres of soybeans last Thursday that yielded about 37 to 40 bushels an acre with very few quality issues this season.
+Neumann finished off his 500 acres of soybeans last Thursday that yielded about 37 to 40 bushels an acre with very few quality issues this season.

 Looking back on the year overall, he says most of his crops did all right under some very dry conditions this year.